Chris Colabello: Later career

-Québec Capitales

 On August 11, 2024, after four years of inactivity, Colabello signed with the Québec Capitales of the Frontier League.
-In his only game for Québec, he went 2–for–6 (.333).
+In his only game for Québec, he went 2-for-6 (.333).
 He became a free agent following the season.

-Team Italy
+International career

-Colabello played for the Italy National Team in the 2013 World Baseball Classic.
-He appeared in all 5 games that Italy participated in, going 6-for-18 (.333) with 2 HR and 7 RBI.
+Colabello played for Italy in several International tournaments.
+In the 2013 World Baseball Classic, he appeared in all 5 games that Italy participated in, going 6-for-18 (.333) with 2 HR and 7 RBI.

 On November 22, 2016, it was announced that Colabello would play for Italy at the 2017 World Baseball Classic.

-During spring training, Colabello played in the 2017 World Baseball Classic, appearing at first base in all 4 games in which Italy participated.
+He played in the tournament, appearing at first base in all 4 games in which Italy participated.
 He went 2-for-13 (.154), with 1 HR and 2 RBI.

-In September 2018, Colabello played for the Italian national baseball team in the 2018 Super 6 baseball tournament.

-He played for Team Italy in the 2019 European Baseball Championship.
+In September 2018, Colabello played for the Italy in the 2018 Super 6 baseball tournament.
+He played for Italy in the 2019 European Baseball Championship.
 He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, which took place in Italy in September 2019.